Atul Karwal: Career

 He joined the elite Indian Police Service in 1988 and was Superintendent of Police in five districts in the State of Gujarat (Valsad, Rajkot Rural, Porbandar, Junagadh, Mehsana), and Deputy Commissioner of Police in Vadodara, Surat and Ahmadabad.
 He was also Commandant, State Reserve Police Force, Group 13, Rajkot.

 As Assistant Director (Outdoor Training) in Sardar Vallabhbhai Patel National Police Academy, Hyderabad, from 1998-2002, he trained 4 batches of Indian Police Service officers.
 As Deputy Inspector General of Police, he served as DIG Planning and Modernization, in DGP Office, Gandhinagar.
 As Inspector-General of Police, he served as IG, Anti-Terrorist Squad, Gujarat, Joint CP (Traffic) and Joint CP, Sector-2, Ahmedabad City, Jt.
 Director, Gujarat Police Academy.
 As Inspector General of Police, he commanded 23 battalions of the Central Reserve Police Force in Kashmir Valley in the late 2010s.
 He was also IG (Training), Central Reserve Police Force(CRPF), IG (Personnel) CRPF and Additional Director General (Personnel), CRPF, before joining the National Police Academy as Director.

-As the head of the National Disaster Response Force, he coordinated Opeartion Dost, the search and rescue operation initiated by the Government of India to aid Syria and Turkey, after the 2023 Turkey–Syria earthquakes.
+As the head of the National Disaster Response Force, he coordinated Operation Dost, the search and rescue operation initiated by the Government of India to aid Syria and Turkey, after the 2023 Turkey–Syria earthquakes.

 He is an ultra-marathoner, a triathlete, a Black Belt in martial arts and trained in scuba diving.
 He has authored a book titled Think Everest: Scaling Mountains with the Mind and occasionally contributes Op-eds in national dailies.